 How to Plant Thyme as a Lawn Substitute

 The biggest problem with using thyme to replace grass is the work it will take preparing the site.
 It takes some doing to rid the area of all the existing grass.
-Of course, you can always go with the easy, albeit not so eco-friendly method of multiple applications of Roundup.
-The next option is good old-fashioned, back breaking digging up of the sod.
+Of course, you can always go with the easy, albeit not so eco-friendly method of multiple applications of herbicide.
+The next option is good old-fashioned, back breaking, digging up of the sod.
 Consider it a work out.

-Thereafter, say goodbye to fertilizing, thatching, regular watering and even mowing if you so desire.
+Thereafter, say goodbye to fertilizing, thatching, regular watering, and even mowing if you so desire.
 Some people do mow the thyme lawn after flowers are spent, but it’s okay to be a little lazy and leave the area as is.